toolness/apple-6502-fun/README.md

 Set up a Virtual II machine running an Apple II+ (IIe is okay too) and put DOS 3.3 (included in the `disks` subdirectory) in disk drive 1.
-Make sure it's currently running.
+Make sure it's currently running and at the BASIC/DOS prompt (you should see `]` followed by a blinking cursor).

 Now in a terminal, run `./compile [program]` where program is the base name (without the trailing `.s` or the directory name) of